 There are 2.7 million children with a parent in prison or jail.
-Ninety-five percent (95%) of all inmates will eventually be released.
-Ninety-two percent (92%) of parents in prison are fathers.
-Most—2 out of 3 inmates—will reoffend and be back in prison.
+Ninety-five percent of all inmates will eventually be released.
+Ninety-two percent of parents in prison are fathers.
+Most—two out of three inmates—will reoffend and be back in prison.

 When it comes to fatherhood and prison, we are locking too many dads in jail with little to no help.
 The fathers behind bars are not connecting with their families from behind prison walls or upon release.
 These dads need help.
 They need our help or they are likely to reoffend.